 You'll be shown a reminder of the key things to set up within Mailchimp or Campaign Monitor before setting up your FlipRSS campaign.
 You can Skip this page or click Next to start entering the details of your campaign.

 First off you’ll need to give your campaign a name – this is for internal use and will be displayed as the internal campaign name within your chosen email service provider.

 The first drop down option is the mailing you want your campaigns to be sent to.
 The lists will automatically be pulled in from your Mailchimp or Campaign Monitor account.
 Select the list you want to send your campaign too from the drop down menu.

 You may want to run a test of this campaign to see how your RSS feeds are being displayed and to ensure that users are receiving only what they subscribe to in their preferences.

-If you create a new list within your chosen email service provider and replicate the segments or groups from your main campaign.
-Add a number of your own email addresses or team emails, each with their own subscription preferences, you can select this list here.
+Create a new list within your chosen email service provider and replicate the segments or groups from your main campaign.
+Add a number of your own email addresses or team emails to this list, each with their own subscription preferences, you can select this list here.
 When you’ve completed your set up you can test your campaign and we’ll send an instant test to this list.